 The Review will consider relevant overseas experience with medical research grant programs.
 NHMRC will also consider feedback provided in response to its Fellowship Consultation.

 The Review will be conducted by the Office of NHMRC, reporting to the CEO.
 An Expert Advisory Group will provide advice and assistance to NHMRC in examining the current grant program and possible alternative models.
 This Group is chaired by Professor Steve Wesselingh and members have a variety of different experiences and perspectives.
 The membership of the Group is provided below.

 The CEO will draw on the advice of the Expert Advisory Group and NHMRC Research Committee, with additional advice from NHMRC Council, Health Translation Advisory Committee, Health Innovation Advisory Committee and the Principal Committee Indigenous Caucus.

-External consultation will be undertaken through public forums and a period of public consultation, expected to commence in July 2016.
+External consultation was undertaken through a period of public consultation in July–August 2016.